mistu01/mffmv11/README.md

     ThinItalic.ttf
     ```
 - And then copy those font files to `Files` folder of the template to make a module.
-- If you have only one font file or want to use only one weight/style then rename the file to `MFFM.ttf` and copy it to `Files` folder of the template.
 - If you want to use in installer mode, create a folder named `Fonts` inside `MFFM` folder.
 Put the renamed files in the `MFFM/Fonts` folder.
 Flash the template/Installer

 # Optional Usage